Zero-1729/mynote/README.md

 # Go into repo and install all dependencies
 $ cd mynote && npm install

-# Build app
+# Build App
-# Replace 'platform' with your os, e.g mac, win or linux
+# Replace 'platform' with your OS, e.g mac, win or Linux
-# Replace 'arch' with your os architecture, e.g 64-bit or 32-bit
+# Replace 'arch' with your OS architecture, e.g 64-bit or 32-bit
 $ npm run build:[platform]-[arch]
 ```